AtmikaNayak/Unnathi/README.md

 # Unnathi

-Unnathi is a web platform designed to help women discover scholarships, internships, and government schemes while also improving financial literacy through interactive learning modules, an investment simulator, and an AI-powered assistant.
+Unnathi is a platform designed to help women discover scholarships, internships, and government schemes while building financial literacy through interactive learning resources, an investment simulator, and an AI-powered assistant.

+> Built as part of **Her-a-thon 2026**, a women's hackathon conducted by the **Finite Loop Womens Community (FLWC), NMAM Institute of Technology**.

 ## Live Demo